TheComputerM/libclang-wasm/README.md

 # libclang.wasm

-[LibClang](https://clang.llvm.org/docs/LibClang.html) compiled to WebAssembly so you can traverse C/C++ ASTs anywhere, even in the browser!
+[LibClang](https://clang.llvm.org/docs/LibClang.html) compiled to WebAssembly so you can parse and traverse C/C++ source code anywhere, even in the browser!

+It can be used in conjuction with libraries like [wasm-ffi](https://github.com/DeMille/wasm-ffi) and languages which provide wasm ffi interop like the experimental dart2wasm compiler (used to make [FFIgenPad](https://ffigenpad.surge.sh/))

-This aims to provide steps to make your own binary with the necessary symbols for things like WASM foreign functions.
+This repository releases libclang.wasm, built with the default libclang symbols along with malloc+free, and the object/archive files to build your own binary with the necessary symbols.
 For direct JavaScript bindings, [libclangjs](https://github.com/donalffons/libclangjs) might be more suitable.

 ## Building Instructions

-The steps and explanation on how to build libclang is detailed in [this blog post](TODO).
-There is also a [bash script](./build.sh) you can use to automatically build it on your system.

 ### Prerequisites

-1. emscripten toolchain
+1. emscripten
 2. cmake
 3. ninja
 4. a good cpu

+There are bash scripts you can use to [setup, patch and build the llvm project](./build-llvm.sh) using emscripten and then use the built archive files to [build libclang.wasm](./build-libclang.sh).

+You can also find some prebuilt archives on the releases page.

+The reason why we patch the llvm-project is to provide a **fake** path to the main executable (which does not exist in WASM) but is useful for locating other resources and identifying default header locations.